StuffzEZ/testBrowser/README.md

 # testBrowser
-A Test Web Browser On A Website....
-How?!!!?
-(Check README)
+A TEST Web Browser That Is Made By StuffzEZ (The Creator Of stuffzez.github.io)